noahnbleon/MySQL-Workbench-Tennis-Club-Project/README.md

 ## Project
 #### Instruction:
-For our project, we must construct a database and query it sufficiently so that we can demonstrate our knowledge of MySQL.
+For our project, we were to construct a database and query it sufficiently so that we could demonstrate our knowledge of MySQL.
 We chose to create a database for a tennis club.

 #### Client:
 ChatGPT 4 was the client/owner of the tennis club for whom we built our database.
 To see our prompt and the response, please visit this link: https://chat.openai.com/share/12733a36-8c47-4f03-92ab-ea641e4d3f43.